 In which federal states does support already exist?

 Are there disadvantages?

-I will be happy to discuss all these questions with you, prepare research or provide an overview of selected legal acts and regulations.
+I’m looking forward to discussing with you all these topics, prepare research or provide an overview of selected legal acts and regulations.

 Read more …